assignment-exec/image-builder/README.md

 - Every supported language and its version has an installation script stored in `scripts` directory.
 - The scripts are named as `<language_version>.sh`.
 Example - For language - java and version - 8, script name should be `java_8.sh`.
 - The installation scripts are shell scripts that hold commands to install the corresponding language and its version.
-- To add support for a new language and version, add a new shell script that holds the appropriate commands for installation.
+- To add support for a new language and version, add a new shell script that follows thw above given naming convention and holds the appropriate commands for installation.

 ## Build and Publish Image
 - Using above configurations docker images are built locally and published to the docker hub.